JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup.md

 A description of the layers is shown above.

 The final model's accuracy on the training, validation and test show provide evidence of the model working well because all accuracies are high and even though values differ that's expected and they are close together meaning there is no high bias or high variance.

-See below a chart showing the evolution of the accuracy against the validation set for each EPOCH:
-![alt text][image9]